pixelpicosean/mural/README.md

 ## Supported Platforms

-It'll first support Windows and OSX.
-Linux, iOS and Android version are planned (as soon as the `master` branch and Cinder support for Linux/Android are stable enough).
+Windows and OSX are on the top priority while Linux, iOS and Android supports are planned (as soon as the `master` branch and Cinder support for Linux/Android are stable enough).

 ---